truechain/ups/README.md

 ## Building the source

-Building getrue requires both a Go (version 1.9 or later) and a C compiler.
+Building gups requires both a Go (version 1.9 or later) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run

-    make getrue
+    make gups

 or, to build the full suite of utilities:

     make all

-The execuable command getrue will be found in the `cmd` directory.
+The execuable command gups will be found in the `cmd` directory.

-## Running getrue
+## Running gups

-Going through all the possible command line flags is out of scope here (please consult our [CLI Wiki page](https://github.com/truechain/ups/wiki/Command-Line-Options)), also you can quickly run your own getrue instance with a few common parameter combos.
+Going through all the possible command line flags is out of scope here (please consult our [CLI Wiki page](https://github.com/truechain/ups/wiki/Command-Line-Options)), also you can quickly run your own gups instance with a few common parameter combos.

 ### Running on the Truechain main network

 ```
-$ getrue console
+$ gups console
 ```

 This command will:

- * Start getrue with network ID `19330` in full node mode(default, can be changed with the `--syncmode` flag after version 1.1).
+ * Start gups with network ID `19330` in full node mode(default, can be changed with the `--syncmode` flag after version 1.1).
  * Start up Getrue's built-in interactive console, (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/truechain/ups/wiki/RPC-API) as well as Geth's own [management APIs](https://github.com/truechain/ups/wiki/Management-API).
-   This too is optional and if you leave it out you can always attach to an already running Getrue instance with `getrue attach`.
+   This too is optional and if you leave it out you can always attach to an already running Getrue instance with `gups attach`.

 ### Running on the Truechain test network